-Contributor Don Burke today shares some photos from a visit to the Amish community at Canton, Missouri (Lewis County).
+Don Burke shares some photos from a visit to the Amish community at Canton, Missouri (Lewis County).

-This three-decade-old settlement was three church districts in size as of 2013.
+This nearly four-decade-old settlement was three church districts in size as of last year (2023).
 Canton is one of many Amish places in the Show-Me State.
-As of 2016, Amish had settled 43 distinct locations in MO.
+Today Amish live in over 60 locations in Missouri.

 These photos were actually taken in early 2015.
-Thanks to Don for his efforts with both the photos and the accompanying text.
 I hope you enjoy this snowy look at another out-of-the-way corner of Amish America.
+The following text is also by Don.

 buggy-traveling-in-snowscape